mame0521/NLP_with_Topic_Modelling/README.md

 ![png](https://gitee.com/flycloud2009_cloudlou/img/raw/master/img/output_25_2.png)

-From the silhouette plot above, we can see the average silhouette coefficients are very similar among different solutions.
-There is no significant preference over one solution.
-As we know our dataset contains the product reviews, the reviews probably would fall into one of positive, neutral or negative clusters.
-So I decide to use 3 as the number of clusters in the kmeans.
+the dataset contains the product reviews, which would fall into one of positive, neutral or negative clusters.
+So select 3 as the number of clusters in the kmeans.

 ```python